PM-G11/PM-Notebook/Topics/WBS/README.md

 ## Steps for creating a WBS

 1. Start by breaking down the project into its major tasks and activities.
-These should be the highest level tasks that you need to complete for the project to be successful.
+These should be the highest-level tasks that you need to complete for the project to be successful.
 2. Decompose each major task into its component tasks and activities.
 This decomposition should keep going until tasks can no longer be broken down into